frequently asked questions

 For some, we are able to ensure the person comes indoors and receives the help they need on the first day we meet them.
 For others it may take several days or weeks before they are ready.
 It is not as simple as providing a roof over someone’s head.
 Some clients don’t feel they are ready or able to take up the options offered to them, but this does not mean they are choosing to be homeless.
 Nor does this mean that we give up on them – our outreach team continue to go out daily to engage and motivate individuals to change and find solutions.

-Please do continue to call us on the No Second Night Out number as it really is helpful for our outreach team to know where we can find people to offer support.
+Please do continue to call us on the Always Room Inside number as it really is helpful for our outreach team to know where we can find people to offer support.

 Where is The Whitechapel Centre?